Osprey Wilds

 2005 – Initial Installation

-First PV arrays at ACNWOur first installation of photovoltaic (PV) technology here at the Center was 3 solar arrays (towers) in 2005.
+Our first installation of photovoltaic (PV) technology here at Osprey Wilds was 3 solar arrays (towers) in 2005.
 The acquisition of these arrays was made possible through funding received from the Department of Housing & Urban Development and East Central Energy.
 Solar rebates from the State of Minnesota were also utilized to help offset the purchase of these arrays for this initial installation.

 Each of the solar arrays in this initial installation is composed of sixteen PV panels.
 Each individual PV panel measures 31” x 63”, weighs 33 pounds and generates 175 watts (W) per hour (during sunlight hours).
 Therefore, each array generates 2,800 W/hr or 2.8 kWH, and in combination, three of these arrays produce 8.4 kWH.
 Our solar arrays have motors that allow them to track the path of the sun as it moves across the sky to achieve the optimum angle possible for electricity production.
 This tracking ability increases the efficiency of our arrays up to 33% and is an important feature in areas with less than optimal sunlight intensity, such as Minnesota.